ContainerCraft/Kargo/pulumi/src/README.md

 ## Introduction

-Kargo is a Kubernetes deployment framework that leverages Pulumi for infrastructure as code (IaC).
+Kargo is a Kubernetes & Kubevirt based Platform Engineering IaC development & deployment framework that leverages Pulumi for infrastructure as code (IaC).
 This guide aims to standardize module development by centralizing version handling, simplifying module code, and promoting consistency across the codebase.

 ---